sebv/node-soda-sync/README.md

 can is a wrapper around Soda, making it easy to integrate with the usual test frameworks.

 The example below is using the mocha test framework.
-The usual 'done' callback is managed within the Soda can.
+The 'done' callback is managed within the Soda can.

 The 'with' parameter is a function returning the browser evaluated each time the block is opened.

-'pre' methoda may also be specified globally or locally.
-It is called before the Soda block starts, in the original context (In Mocha, it can be used to configure timeouts).
+'pre' methods may be specified globally or locally.
+They are called before the can block starts, without switching context (In Mocha, it can be used to configure timeouts).

 ```coffeescript
 # Assumes that the selenium server is running